jprayner/piconet/driver/nodejs/docs/README.md

 This library simplifies the use of Piconet for NodeJS apps written in JavaScript or TypeScript.
 It handles serial communication with the board and provides facilities to make life easier when dealing with asynchronous events.
 That said, it is actually a really thin layer over the [board's own protocol](https://github.com/jprayner/piconet#protocol-overview).

-## Pre-requisites
+## Prerequisites

-Piconet works with JavaScript or TypeScript NodeJS apps with:
+Piconet works with both JavaScript- and TypeScript-based NodeJS projects.
+It requires:

 * Node version 14 and above
 * NPM version 6 and above